WisGateOS 2 Extensions User Manual

 Built-in Network Server

-Prior to configuring the Field Test Data Processor extension, verify that both the gateway and the Field Tester Plus device have been correctly registered with the LoRaWAN Network Server (LNS) and are communicating successfully.
+Before configuring the Field Test Data Processor extension, ensure that the gateway is set to Built-in Network Server mode, and the Field Tester Plus device has been successfully added to the server and is communicating properly.

 For setup instructions, see the Pre-Test Network Setup section of the Field Tester Plus User Guide.